ryanwiemer/gatsby-theme-amsterdam/theme/README.md

 ### Writing Content

-Posts are written in markdown format `.md` and placed in the `content` directory at the root of the site unless a different `contentPath` is defined in the theme options.
+Posts are written in markdown / mdx format with either `.md` or `.mdx` and placed in the `content` directory at the root of the site unless a different `contentPath` is defined in the theme options.
 There are four front matter variables used in the theme which are shown below.

 ```markdown
 ---